EPS-Works/sbc-docs/source/hardware/power.md

 > **Note:** The USB C connector can be used to power the SBC with any commercial USB power bank.
 This is an easy way to make your SBC tolerant to power interruptions.

-### Power consumption in different configurations:
+### Power consumption in different configurations

-* Minimum power (microprocessor only, no USB hub and no GPS/GNSS receivers): 0.48W (40mA @ 12V, measured at 25ºC)
+- Minimum power (microprocessor only, no USB hub and no GPS/GNSS receivers): 0.48W (40mA @ 12V, measured at 25ºC)
-* 1 GPS/GNSS receiver: 1.56W (130mA @ 12V, measured at 25ºC)
+- 1 GPS/GNSS receiver: 1.56W (130mA @ 12V, measured at 25ºC)
-* 2 GPS/GNSS receivers: 1.98W (165mA @ 12V, measured at 25ºC)
+- 2 GPS/GNSS receivers: 1.98W (165mA @ 12V, measured at 25ºC)
-* 3 GPS/GNSS receivers: 2.4W (200mA @ 12V, measured at 25ºC)
+- 3 GPS/GNSS receivers: 2.4W (200mA @ 12V, measured at 25ºC)
-* 3 GPS/GNSS receiver + 4G NTRIP client + XLR radio: 3.9W (325mA @ 12V, measured at 25ºC)
+- 3 GPS/GNSS receiver + 4G NTRIP client + XLR radio: 3.9W (325mA @ 12V, measured at 25ºC)

 > **Important:**
 > We do not recommend using the USB C interface to power the SBC for applications involving vibrations (heavy machinery, drones, ...) since this connector may become loose.
-We suggest using the heavy-duty microfit connector alternative (see [5-24V DC Molex microfit connector](#5-24v-dc-molex-microfit-connector)).
+We suggest using the heavy-duty microfit connector alternative (see [5-24V DC Molex microfit connector](#v-dc-molex-microfit-connector)).

----

 ## 5-24V DC Molex microfit connector